The benefits of Investing

 5. Inflation Risk:

-Inflation or purchasing power risk is the risk that the returns on investments will not keep pace with inflation, leading to a decrease in real purchasing power over time.
+Inflation or purchasing power risk is the risk that investment returns will not keep pace with inflation, leading to a decrease in real purchasing power over time.
 Inflation erodes money’s value, reducing investment returns’ future purchasing power, especially for assets with low returns or fixed income streams.

 6. Currency Risk: